Zach Collier

-Zach Collier (born September 8, 1990) is a professional baseball outfielder for the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
-He was drafted by the Philadelphia Phillies in the first round of the 2008 Major League Baseball Draft.
+Zach Collier (born September 8, 1990) is a former professional baseball outfielder.
+He was drafted by the Philadelphia Phillies in the first round of the 2008 Major League Baseball draft.

 Early life

 Collier attended Chino Hills High School in California, where he played baseball.
 As a sophomore, he collapsed at baseball practice and was diagnosed with a birth defect that necessitated heart surgery.
 Collier's physician initially did not want him to return to baseball, but Collier was cleared to play about four months after the surgery.
 After Collier recovered from surgery, he was noticed by a scout from the Chicago Cubs.
 The scout asked former major league player Chris Gwynn to provide some instruction to Collier.
 He gained broader attention after working out at the Major League Baseball Urban Youth Academy.

 Career

 Philadelphia Phillies

 The Philadelphia Phillies selected Collier in the first round (34th overall) of the 2008 Major League Baseball Draft.
 Jim Callis of Baseball America commented on Philadelphia's early draft choices, referring to Collier and three other draftees as "classic high-upside, high-risk players.
 If they hit on those four guys, they could have four all-stars."
 He made his professional debut with the Gulf Coast League Phillies, batting .271 in 37 games.

 The next season, Collier split the year between the Low-A Williamsport Crosscutters of the New York–Penn League and the Single-A Lakewood BlueClaws, collecting had 20 stolen bases and eight triples, but recording a low .221 batting average.
 Collier missed the 2010 season due to wrist surgery.
 In 2011, Collier returned to Lakewood and hit .255 while registering 35 stolen bases.
 After the season, baseball officials announced a 50-game suspension of Collier because of a positive test for amphetamine.
 In 2012, Collier told The Philadelphia Inquirer that his positive test resulted from the use of Adderall without a prescription.
 He said that he had always struggled with attention span in school and even while running the bases, so he thought that the medication would help.

 Collier was added to the Phillies 40-man roster on November 20, 2012.
 He spent the 2013 season in Double-A with the Reading Fightin Phils, slashing .222/.310/.348 with 8 home runs, 36 RBI, and 17 stolen bases.
 He was assigned to Reading to begin the 2014 season, but was designated for assignment by Philadelphia on June 27, 2014, following the promotion of Koyie Hill.
 In August 2014, Collier had a four-game stretch in which he hit five home runs with Reading.
 Collier hit .240/.318/.408 with 9 home runs and 29 RBI in 86 games in Double-A and elected free agency after the year.